Get Rates Near You!

 • You will have one or more inquiries from lenders.
 That temporarily drops your credit score.

-• If you’re adding to your debt load, that may also drop your score (it depend how much debt you’re already carrying and how many open accounts you have).
+• If you’re adding to your debt load, that may also drop your score (it depends on how much debt you’re already carrying and how many open accounts you have).

-• If you’re consolidating credit card debt with a personal loan, it can increase you FICO score.
-That’s because carrying credit cards balances, especially if you’re using more than 30% of your available credit, harms your level of debt or utilization.
+• If you’re consolidating credit card debt with a personal loan, it can increase your FICO score.
+That’s because carrying credit card balances, especially if you’re using more than 30% of your available credit, harms your level of debt or utilization.
 Paying off those accounts with a personal loan drops utilization to zero.

 • Adding an installment account can improve your types of credit or mix of credit if you only have revolving accounts like credit cards.
 Credit scoring models treat installment loans and mortgages “better” than credit cards.

-• Paying your account faithfully on time builds good credit history.
-And that (35% of your score) is the most important factor of all.
+• Paying your account faithfully on time builds a good credit history.
+That (35% of your score) is the most important factor of all.

-For many people, personal loans can have a positive affect on credit scores.
+For many people, personal loans can have a positive effect on credit scores.
 But not if you’re carrying a lot of debt and seeking to add to it.

 When Are Personal Loans Bad?

-Personal loans are bad when you can’t afford them, or when you use them for the wrong purpose.
+Personal loans are bad when you can’t afford them or when you use them for the wrong purpose.
 Borrower’s remorse is a real thing.
-If you use personal loans habitually to spend more than you earn, they are facilitating bad financial behavior and are therefor “bad.”
+If you use personal loans habitually to spend more than you earn, they are facilitating bad financial behavior and are therefore “bad.”

 Personal loans are less-than-good if there is a better or cheaper option and you don’t take it.
 For instance, if you can clear a small debt in less than a year and qualify for a credit card with zero interest for 12 months, why would you take a one-year personal loan with a 10% rate and $200 in fees?